Itinerary Location: Walthamstow | Duration: 5-7 Hours

 ➌ BLACKHORSE BEER MILE | 4:30pm

 You’re no doubt familiar with the Bermondsey Beer Mile, but this is the dark horse giving it a run for its money.
-In recent years Blackhorse Road has become something of a hub for craft breweries, and this has now been commemorated with its own official route.
-There’s currently half a dozen breweries along the stretch, including Wild Card Brewing and Signature Brew, and they all have taprooms attached (mostly with some decent al fresco space, too).
+In recent years Blackhorse Road has become something of a hub for craft breweries, and this has now been commemorated with its own official route: the Blackhorse Beer Mile.
+There’s currently eight breweries along the stretch (and counting), including Wild Card Brewing and Signature Brew, and they all have taprooms attached (mostly with some decent al fresco space, too).
 Here you can sample a little tank-fresh beer, score some more street food if you’re peckish, and catch the occasional DJ set, sports screening or live band.

 ➊ Walthamstow High Street | E17 7JN